 Because the Webster Parish Police Jury appoints two members of the governing board and because the District operates within the geographical boundaries of Webster Parish, The District was determined to be a component unit of the Webster Parish Police Jury, the governing body of the parish and the governmental body with oversight responsibility.
-This report includes only funds which are maintained by the District and does not present information on the Webster Parish Police Jury, the general governmental service provided by that governmental unit, or the other governmental units that comprise the Police Jury.
+This report includes only funds which are maintained by the District and does not present information on the Webster Parish Police Jury, the general governmental unit, or the other governmental units that comprise the Police Jury.